 Contact a Georgia Hernia Injury Attorney for Help

 Because hernia injuries are so prevalent among certain types of workers, there are detailed regulations in place for the proper lifting and transportation of loads to reduce the incidence of hernia injuries on the job.
 If you or a loved one has suffered from a hernia injury in Atlanta and you believe a workplace accident or repetitive use to be the cause, contact our skilled hernia injury attorneys at Rechtman & Spevak today.
 Hernia injuries can severely inhibit a worker’s ability to carry out his job, and can interfere with many other aspects of his or her life.
-Our law firm is located in Atlanta, and our experienced hernia injury lawyers can help victims of hernia injuries at work protect their legal rights and pursue medical benefits or disability benefits through a Georgia workers’ compensation claim.
+Our law firm is located in Atlanta, and our experienced work injury lawyers can help victims of hernia injuries at work protect their legal rights and pursue medical benefits or disability benefits through a Georgia workers’ compensation claim.